Portfolio

 -

-At heritage organisation Bishopsgate Institute, I used their rich archive to create and schedule social media content that told the story of the organisation.
-The most engaged with campaign I created was #PicturingPride, where I shared images from lesser-heard of LGBTQ+ organisations in Bishopsgate Institute’s archive for Pride Month.
+At heritage organisation Bishopsgate Institute, I used their rich archive to create social media content that told the story of the organisation.
+One well-engaged with campaign I created was #PicturingPride, where I shared images from lesser-heard of LGBTQ+ organisations in their archive for Pride Month.

-A year after I started managing the social media accounts, Bishopsgate Institute saw 147% growth on Instagram, particularly within the 18-35 age category, which was 23.6% above target.
+A year after I started managing the accounts, Bishopsgate Institute saw 147% growth on Instagram, particularly within the 18-35 age category, which was 23.6% above target.

 -